melaniebrgr/learning-computer-science/04-rust/04-ownership.md

 ## Move

+Assignment of a non-Copy value moves the value from one location to another.
+Otherwise, Rust would be forced to implicitly do a copy and break its promise to make allocations explicit.
+So, the rule of thumb is to prefer to keep references to the original data - to 'borrow' it.
+But a reference must not outlive the owner!

 When a variable allocated to the heap is reassigned to a new variable, first variable is invalidated.
 This is therefore a "move" instead of a shallow copy where the first variable is still valid.
 Passing a variable to a function, without explicitly returning it, will also move or copy, just as assignment does.